microsoftgraph/kibali/specs/permissions.md

 ### requiresAdminConsent
 The "requiresAdminConsent" member is a boolean value with a default value of false.
 When true, this permission can only be consented by an adminstrator.

+### isPreauthorizationOnly
+The "isPreauthorizationOnly" member is a boolean value with a default value of false.
+When true, the permission is preauthorized by the resource owner and does not prompt the user to consent.

 ### privilegeLevel
 The "privilegeLevel" member is an integer value that provides a hint as to the risks of consenting to the permissions.
 Valid values range from 1 (least privileged) to 5 (most privileged).
 The value is arrived at by considering the breadth of access that a permission will give access to and the sensitivity of the operations allowed by the permission.
 The same permission can have different privilege levels when used with different schemes.